bgatos/Digital-Scholarly-EditionsGR-workshop/unitA1/bibliography.md

 <li>Steven J. DeRose, David G. Durand, Elli Mylonas, and Allen H. Renear.
 “What is Text, Really?”
 Journal of Computer Documentation 21.3 (1997): 1-24. http://doi.acm.org/10.1145/264842.264843. </li>

+<li>C. M. Sperberg-McQueen, "What is XML and Why Should Humanists Care? , [Abstract for a talk at] DRH '97, Oxford, September 1997, http://cmsmcq.com/1997/drh97.html</li>

 </ul>